Theodore Search Emeritus Professor

 He was named 2003 Physician Assistant Educator of the Year by the Pennsylvania Society of Physician Assistants.
 In 2006, he completed a four-month sabbatical at the NHRGI, part of the National Institutes of Health.
 He currently is a consultant to that Institute and was on the board of directors for the National Coalition for Health Professional Education in Genetics (NCHPEG).

 In 2008 he received a prestigious award for outstanding service by the Physician Assistant Education Association (PAEA).
 The award, which honors an individual who has provided sustained, exceptional service or leadership to the association or has contributed to the advancement of the PA profession, was presented at the group's annual meeting in Savannah, Ga.
-He was recommended for the award by Francis S. Collins, M.D., Ph.D., until recently was the director of the National Human Research Genome Institute (NHRGI), and now is the Director of the National Institute of Health (NIH) said that Rackover "has made significant contributions not only to the education of physician assistants, but to the education of all of our nation's health care providers."
+He was recommended for the award by Francis S. Collins, M.D., Ph.D., until recently was the director of the National Human Research Genome Institute (NHRGI), and now is the Director of the National Institute of Health (NIH) Dr. Collins has stated that Rackover "has made significant contributions not only to the education of physician assistants, but to the education of all of our nation's health care providers."

-He received the prestigious 2011 PAragon Outstanding PA of the Year Award for outstanding service from the American Academy of Physician Assistants (AAPA) at the 39th Annual Physician Assistant Conference in Las Vegas.
+He received the prestigious 2011 PAragon Outstanding PA of the Year Award for outstanding service from the American Academy of Physician Assistants (AAA) at the 39th Annual Physician Assistant Conference in Las Vegas.
 The award honors a physician assistant who has demonstrated exemplary service to the PA profession and the community and has furthered the image of physician assistants.
 Rackover championed the introduction of genetic literacy to physician assistant education.

 - 2011 Sherry Stolberg Alumni Award, Hahnemann PA Program, in recognition for his significant contribution to the PA Profession and specifically to PA education.